security-kouza/cont-pay/README.md

 a Schnorr proof of knowledge of a dlog, we refer to our [paper](https://dl.acm.org/doi/10.1145/3372297.3417888) for more details.)

-> With this tool, we provide a Boolean circuit describing the above decryption function based on OTP (*data/XOR_SHA.txt*).
+> :warning: With this tool, we provide a Boolean circuit describing the above decryption function based on OTP (*data/XOR_SHA.txt*).
 If the secret is longer than 256-bits, you may need to define your own circuit.
 In our paper, for the experiments about RSA signatures (where secrets are 2048 or even 4096 bits long), we used a circuit